Joe Versus the Volcano

 Joe Versus the Volcano is a 1990 American romantic comedy film written and directed by John Patrick Shanley and starring Tom Hanks and Meg Ryan.
-Hanks plays a man who, after being told he is dying of a rare disease, accepts a financial offer to travel to a South Pacific island and throw himself into a volcano on behalf of the superstitious natives.
-Along the way, he meets and falls in love with the woman taking him there.
+Executive produced by Steven Spielberg, Kathleen Kennedy, and Frank Marshall of Amblin Entertainment, Joe Versus the Volcano follows the titular Joe Banks (Hanks), who, after being told he is dying of a rare disease, accepts a financial offer to travel to a South Pacific island and throw himself into a volcano on behalf of the superstitious natives.
+Along the way, he meets and falls in love with Patricia (Ryan), the woman tasked with taking him there.

-The film received mixed reviews overall, but positive reviews from some critics, including Roger Ebert, who described the film as "new and fresh and not shy of taking chances", and was a minor box office success in the US.
+Joe Versus the Volcano was released theatrically in the United States by Warner Bros. on March 9, 1990.
+It received mixed reviews from critics, though it was a minor box office success.
 It has since become a cult film.

 Plot

 Joe Banks is a downtrodden everyman from Staten Island, working a clerical job in a dreary factory for an unpleasant, demanding boss, Frank Waturi.
 Joyless, listless and chronically sick, Banks regularly visits doctors who can find nothing wrong with him.
-Finally, a Dr. Ellison diagnoses an incurable disease called a "brain cloud", which has no symptoms, but will kill him within five or six months.
+Finally, Dr. Ellison diagnoses an incurable disease called a "brain cloud", which has no symptoms, but will kill him within five or six months.
 Ellison says that the symptoms he has been experiencing are actually psychosomatic, caused by trauma in his previous job as a firefighter.
-Ellison advises him, "You have some life left ... live it well."
+Ellison advises him to live the few remaining months of his life well.
 Joe tells his boss off, quits his job, and asks former coworker DeDe out on a date.
 Their date is a success, but when Joe tells DeDe that he is dying, she tells him she cannot deal with the revelation and leaves.

 The next day, a wealthy industrialist named Samuel Graynamore makes Joe an unexpected proposition.
 Graynamore needs "bubaru", a mineral essential for manufacturing superconductors.
 There are deposits of it on the tiny Pacific island of Waponi Woo, but the resident Waponis will only let him mine it if he solves a problem for them.
 They believe that the fire god of the volcano on their island must be appeased by a voluntary human sacrifice once every century, but none of them are willing to volunteer this time around.
 Graynamore offers to pay for whatever Joe wants to enjoy his final days, as long as he jumps into the volcano within 20 days.
 With nothing to lose, Joe accepts.

 Joe spends a day and a night out on the town in New York City, where he solicits advice on everything from style to living life to the fullest from his chauffeur, Marshall.
 He also purchases four top-of-the-line, waterproof steamer trunks from a fanatically dedicated luggage salesman.